 FREE FROM THE LAW - of SIN AND DEATH

-Answer: That law began with the tree in the Garden of Eden - the “Tree of the Knowledge of Good and Evil,” and the Serpent speaking lies.
-God spoke that law to Adam and Eve.
-The “law of sin and death” said, “If you sin, you will die.”
-Adam, his wife and every descendant, must obey God - or die.
+Answer: This law is as old as Yehovah.
+For mankind, this law began with the tree in the Garden of Eden - the “Tree of the Knowledge of Good and Evil,” and the Serpent speaking lies.
+God explained this law to Adam and Eve.
+“If you sin, you will die.”
+Adam, his wife and every descendant, must obey God - or death would be the sure result.

 Genesis 3:3 “God said, 'You shall not eat of the fruit of the tree that is in the middle of the garden, nor shall you touch it, or you shall die.'"
 (NRS)

 NOTE: A more accurate translation of the Hebrew would be “dying you shall die.”
 They would not die instantly, on the spot.
 They would begin to die.
-Eve and Adam rebelled against God, and they died.
+Eve and Adam rebelled against the Creator by taking what He had forbidden, and they died.
 We sin, and we die.

 Paul says “all have sinned” (Rom 3:23).
-“There is no one righteous” (Rom 3:10) - therefore all are condemned, and will die both the first death (physical death) and “the second death” (eternal death) unless pardoned and rescued by Jesus Christ.
+“There is no one righteous” (Rom 3:10).
+Therefore all are condemned, and will die both the first death (physical death) and “the second death” (spirit death) unless pardoned by God the Father, and rescued by Jesus Christ.

-When we become “partakers of the divine nature” (2Peter 1:4) we are enabled to “walk in newness of life.”
+When we become “partakers of the divine nature” (2Peter 1:4) we are enabled to “walk in newness of life” (Rom 6:4).
 The “law of Christ” is slowly “written on our hearts.”
-We are changed - to be like Him.
-At His glorious return, those who belong to Christ will receive new immortal spiritual bodies (1Corinthians 15:44).
+We are changed - to become like Him in character.
+At His glorious return, those who belong to Christ will receive new immortal spiritual bodies (1Cor 15:44).

 SET FREE FROM ONE LAW - BY ANOTHER LAW